 A: No. As you are aware, headhunters are contractors hired to search for qualified candidates on their client’s behalf.
 They usually poach from one company to place at another, with no value added in the process.
 Our mission is to up-skill current graduates to increase the total pool of software workers.
 Our goal is to benefit both the employers and the workers.

-Q: How dod we get an idea of their skill level?
+Q: How can we get an idea of their skill level as programmers?

 A: As part of their coursework, our graduates prepare GIT portfolios of real-world projects made with HTML, CSS, React and node.js on MERN Stack and take the HackerRank challenge to showcase their skills.

 Q: Is the government paying for their education?